RobertWesner/dependency-injection/README.md

         #[AutowireFile(__DIR__ . '/../../cat.txt')]
         private string $asciiCat,

+        // Load from a .env, .env.local, or similar file
+        #[AutowireEnv(__DIR__ . '/../../.env', 'TEST')]
+        private string $envTest,

+        // Load from JSON file based on JSONPath
+        // Can return an array of all JSONPath matches with the "multiple" Parameter
+        #[AutowireJson(__DIR__ . '/../../foo.json', '$.test.value')]
+        private int $val,

+        // Load from YAML file based on JSONPath
+        // Can return an array of all JSONPath matches with the "multiple" Parameter
+        #[AutowireYaml(__DIR__ . '/../../foo.yaml', '$.test.value')]
+        private int $fromYaml,

         // Load an XML file and parses it as SimpleXml.
-Then applies xPath to it to acquire an array element result.
+Then applies xPath to it to acquire an array element result
         #[AutowireXml(__DIR__ . '/../../test.xml', '/document/chapters/chapter[2]/@title')]
         private array $chapter2TitleResult,

-        // Load from YAML file based on path
-        // $.test.value accesses the following value:
-        //  test:
-        //      value: 1338
-        #[AutowireYaml(__DIR__ . '/foo.yaml', '$.test.value')]
-        private int $fromYaml,
     ) {}
 }
 ```